Comprehensive Eye Exam

 How Often Should I get an Eye Exam?

 While it can depend on your individual eye health and vision needs, we usually recommend seeing us at least once each year for an eye exam.
-Babies should have their first eye exam at six months of age, then at three years old, and one more before they start kindergarten.
+Children should have their first pediatric eye exam at six months of age, then at three years old, and one more before they start kindergarten.

 Schedule an Appointment at Primary Eye Care